aws-samples/aws-serverless-workshops/CrossRegion/README.md

 ### AWS Command Line Interface

 To complete parts of this workshop you'll need the AWS Command Line Interface (CLI) installed on your local machine.
-You'll use the CLI to copy objects into your S3 website bucket.
+Make sure you have the latest version installed.

 Follow the [AWS CLI Getting Started guide](http://docs.aws.amazon.com/cli/latest/userguide/installing.html) to install and configure the CLI on your machine.

-### A local environment with Git, Node.js, NPM and Angular2
+### A local environment with Git, Node.js and NPM

 ***[TODO: instructions on doing this or setting up in EC2 - maybe cfn'd with custom AMI]***